WolfExplode/Scripts/Replace youtube embed with image.md

 // 3.
 Delete Old Elements and Prepare Workbench
 // -----------------------------------------------------

+// Get the actual element objects corresponding to the IDs we want to delete/modify const elementsToDelete = elementsToReplace.map(data => {
+    // Find the actual element object from the original array return allElements.find(el => el.id === data.elementId);
+}).filter(el => el);

-// Copy all currently selected elements to the workbench for deletion ea.copyViewElementsToEAforEditing(selectedElements);
+// Copy the actual element objects (not just IDs) to the workbench for deletion/modification ea.copyViewElementsToEAforEditing(elementsToDelete);

-// Mark elements that contained a link for deletion for (const id of originalElementIds) {
+// Mark the original elements for deletion for (const data of elementsToReplace) {
-    const el = ea.getElement(id);
+    const el = ea.getElement(data.elementId);
     if (el) el.isDeleted = true;
 }